Summary

 Personal life

 Edwards and his wife, Teresa, have had two children.
-In 2018, his 36 year old son died from a self-inflicted gunshot after a lengthy period of untreated depression.[19]
+In 2018, his 36-year-old son died by suicide via firearm after a lengthy period of untreated depression, leaving a baby daughter and wife behind.[38]

 References